 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with floating interest rates.

-The Holding Company generally converts its borrowings in Foreign Currency, considering natural hedge it has against its export.
-All foreign currency debt obligations carry floating interest rates.
-Further, Holding Company also avails subvention benefits as MSME as it is registered under MSMED Act.
+Further, the Holding Company also avails subvention benefits as MSME as it is registered under MSMED Act.

 Interest rate sensitivity